HenryCook/hubot-scripts/README.md

 ### Dependencies

+#### Python

+All the Python scripts use `Python 2.7`

-You can install the relevant dependencies needed for the script/module via it's `requirement.txt`
+You can install the relevant dependencies needed for the script/module via `requirement.txt`

 	pip install -r requirements.txt